Skip to content

 #1 – Cyberpunk 2077: Night City in 5K Ultrawide (32:9)

-Cyberpunk 2077 is probably the most obvious “showpiece” for a 32:9 monitor, but there’s a reason it sits at the top of this list.
-Night City is dense, vertical, loud, and full of movement – and that extra horizontal view really lets you soak in the chaos.
-Neon signs, rain-soaked streets, traffic, crowds, and reflections all stretch naturally across the panel instead of feeling boxed in.
+Cyberpunk 2077 is the obvious 32:9 showpiece, and it earns it.
+Night City is dense, vertical, loud, and constantly moving — and the extra horizontal view makes the whole place feel less like a “scene” and more like a real space around you.
+Neon signs, rain-soaked streets, traffic, crowds, and reflections stretch naturally across the panel instead of being squeezed into a TV-shaped frame.

-The revisit I recorded here pushes the RX 7900 XTX hard with medium ray tracing, mostly ultra and some high settings at 5K resolution.
-On a flat 16:9 screen, it looks good; on a curved 32:9 panel, you almost forget you’re looking at a monitor at all.
-It’s the kind of footage you show friends when they ask why you “need” a screen this wide.
-And the space… don’t forget: once you’ve played Night City like this, there’s no way back.
+The revisit I recorded here pushes the RX 7900 XTX hard with medium ray tracing and a mostly ultra/high mix at 5120×1440.
+On 16:9 it looks great.
+On a curved 32:9 panel, it’s the kind of footage you show people when they ask why you “need” a screen this wide.
+Once you’ve played Night City like this, it’s hard to go back.

 Night City in 5K Ultrawide – Gameplay Video